What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Abstract

 \section{Abstract}

-Visual instruction tuning is an essential approach to improving the zero-shot generalization capability of Multi-modal Large Language Models (MLLMs).
-A surge of visual instruction datasets with various focuses and characteristics have been proposed recently, enabling MLLMs to achieve surprising results on evaluation benchmarks.

-To develop more capable MLLMs, in this paper, we aim to investigate a more fundamental question: ``what makes for good visual instructions?''.
-By conducting a comprehensive empirical study, we find that instructions focused on complex visual reasoning tasks are particularly effective in improving the performance of MLLMs on evaluation benchmarks.
-Building upon this finding, we design a systematic approach to automatically creating high-quality complex visual reasoning instructions.
-Our approach employs a synthesis-complication-reformulation paradigm, leveraging multiple stages to gradually increase the complexity of the instructions while guaranteeing quality.
-Based on this approach, we create the synthetic visual reasoning instruction dataset consisting of 32K examples, namely \textbf{ComVint}, and fine-tune four MLLMs on it.
-Experimental results demonstrate that our dataset consistently enhances the performance of all the compared MLLMs, \eg, improving the performance of MiniGPT-4 and BLIP-2 on MME-Cognition by 32.6\% and 28.8\%, respectively.
+Visual instruction tuning is crucial for enhancing the zero-shot generalization capability of Multi-modal Large Language Models (MLLMs).
+In this paper, we aim to investigate a fundamental question: ``\textit{what makes for good visual instructions}''.
+Through a comprehensive empirical study, we find that instructions focusing on complex visual reasoning tasks are particularly effective in improving the performance of MLLMs, with results correlating to instruction complexity.
+Based on this insight, we develop a systematic approach to automatically create high-quality complex visual reasoning instructions.
+Our approach employs a \textit{synthesize-complicate-reformulate} paradigm, leveraging multiple stages to gradually increase the complexity of the instructions while guaranteeing quality.
+Based on this approach, we create the \textbf{ComVint} dataset with 32K examples, and fine-tune four MLLMs on it.
+Experimental results consistently demonstrate the enhanced performance of all compared MLLMs, such as a 27.86\% and 27.60\% improvement for LLaVA on MME-Perception and MME-Cognition, respectively.
 Our code and data are publicly available at the link: \url{https://github.com/RUCAIBox/ComVint}.